This post may contain affiliate links. Please read our disclosure policy.

 Notes

 For best results, use a high-quality all purpose gluten free flour blend with superfine rice flour.
-I recommend Better Batter original blend or Nicole’s Best.
-If using Bob’s Red Mill 1-to-1, add an extra 1/2 teaspoon xanthan gum.
-I don’t recommend Cup4Cup.
-For DIY options, see my all purpose gluten free flour blends guide.
+I recommend Better Batter original blend or Nicole’s Best with added xanthan gum.
+If using Bob’s Red Mill 1-to-1, add at least an extra 1/2 teaspoon xanthan gum and it should work.
+For DIY options and a full discussion of my favorite blends and the ones I recommend against, please see my all purpose gluten free flour blends guide.

 Nutrition